-There have also been historians that believe the Ancient Greeks also had traditions of exchanging rings before marriage.
+There have also been historians that believe the Ancient Greeks had traditions of exchanging rings before marriage.
 But the first proof we really have of “engagement rings” is from the Romans.

-However originally it wasn’t for the romantic reasons rings are given today it was to show ownership of the woman, similar to the bride price.
-The man would typically present the woman with two rings one made of gold, which she would wear in public; and one made of iron which would be worn at home while doing household chores.
+Originally, however, engagement rings weren’t given for the romantic reasons we exchange them today.
+An engagement ring was used to show ownership over the woman, similar to a dowry or bride price.
+The man would typically present the woman with two rings: one made of gold, which she would wear in public, and one made of iron, which would be worn at home while doing household chores.

-In this period the “banns of marriage” were also implemented firstly by the Catholic church meaning that all to-be marriages must be made public knowledge to ensure there were no objection or lawful reasons why a couple may not be wed.
-This made it even more appealing for a man to show that his betrothed was no longer available for courtship as there would be a waiting period (roughly 40 days) before the couple would be allowed to marry.
+In this period, the ‘banns of marriage’ were also implemented, firstly by the Catholic church, meaning that all marriages must be made public knowledge to ensure that there were no objections or lawful reasons why a couple should not be wed.
+This made it even more appealing for a man to show that his betrothed was no longer available for courtship, as there would be a waiting period (roughly 40 days) before the couple would be allowed to marry.
 Grooms were also obligated to pay a ‘deposit’ at the engagement ceremony; if he then tried to back out of the agreement he would have to pay a penalty that was equal to four times the betrothal price.

 16th – 18th Century

-On occasion some couples would exchange silver rings to mark an engagement, to be replaced by a gold ring upon the wedding.
+On occasion, some couples would exchange silver rings to mark an engagement, to be replaced by a gold ring upon the wedding.

 20th Century – 21st Century

-As we move through the 20th Century, the popular styles for the periods had a big influence on the styles of engagement rings such as the Art deco period.
+As we move through the 20th Century, the popular styles for the periods had a big influence on the styles of engagement rings, such as the Art deco period.

 Emma Wright – Website Content Contributor / Sales Professional